 "CAN is an Internet-based database in which many agencies post information for the purpose of sharing data," says Andrew Adams, an IT production analyst at First Data Corp., which was drafted by the American Red Cross to help with the effort.
 But a bureaucratic oversight prevented data from being shared.
 "The problem was that client releases were required if information was to be shared outside of the agency's system and the Red Cross didn't get this release from the victims," Adams says.

 In other words, the names of close to 20,000 evacuees were entered into the system before anyone realized that none of the names could be searched by the public.
-Furthermore, bugs in the application meant that it took several days for the CAN data to be uploaded into
+Furthermore, bugs in the application meant that it took several days for the CAN data to be uploaded into the official International Committee for the Red Cross (ICRC) database, which could then be made available to the public.

 Separate volunteer efforts sprung up like daisies to get the data online and available.
 "We created a quick-access database in SQL Server to serve as a temporary repository while the Feds finished CAN," says Adams.
 At least 20 different search sites appeared on the Web, prompting Yahoo! to build a tool to simultaneously search multiple databases.
 However, at press time, this search function still didn't work across all of them.